oevkaya/Prompts-Publishing-Training/Exercises/Exercise2.md

 [PASTE YOUR BOOK CONCEPT]

 Include:
-1. Demographics (age, gender, education, income)
+1. Demographics (such as age, gender, education, income)
 2. Psychographics (values, interests, pain points)
 3. Reading habits and preferred formats
 4. Where they discover books (platforms, influencers)
 5. Estimated market size

 Be specific and data-informed where possible.
+Create a summary table in excel format to share with the marketing team with 3 key suggestions
 ```

 Based on the generated outputs,

 - Investigate the details you asked based on your model exploration, are they available or
-- Did you find the tone suitable really or not ?
 - Is the generated detals on the target profile can be useful for your further analysis or are they so vague ?

 ### Exercise 2.5: Competitive Analysis